Human-Centered-Optimization-Lab/pi-cropopt/readme.md

 │   ├── appCounter.py           # Takes the genome of an irrigation optimization run and returns the number of applications in each solution.
 │   ├── cropopt.py              # The optimization problem fed into pymoo, including objective function
 │   ├── cropover.py             # Implementation of the cropover routine
-│   ├── main.py                 # The main file for the optimization portion of agricultural innovization │   ├── main_cropverVsSPS.py    # Script I used to compare the performance of cropover and sparse population sampling │   └── sps.py
+│   ├── main.py                 # The main file for the optimization portion of agricultural innovization.
+Outputs run_sim_record.pkl
+│   ├── main_cropverVsSPS.py    # Script I used to compare the performance of cropover and sparse population sampling │   └── sps.py
 ├── plotting